Ryan Petty

 Not that there’s anything wrong with it.

 The best of them are inspiring, as they should be.
-Certainly, this includes VERY GOOD LIVES: The Fringe Benefits of Failure and the Importance of Imagination (Little, Brown and Company, 2015).
+Certainly, this includes VERY GOOD LIVES: The Fringe Benefits of Failure and the Importance of Imagination by J. K. Rowling (Little, Brown and Company, 2015).

 “Unlike any other creature on this